-- Ask who in the agency will work directly with your child - Not all of an agency's staff may be listed on the RASP.
-If you wish to hire a professional through an agency, it's important to ask: - ▶ Who in the agency is qualified to be on the RASP and how will she/he provide services to your child? - ▶ What services are you purchasing from the agency? - ▶ Are the agency's services eligible for autism funding? - ► How does the agency ensure that all individuals working with your child are qualified and appropriately supervised? - ▶ How does the agency administer and bill for services? - Agencies are not listed on the RASP, but many RASP professionals are affiliated with agencies.
+- Ask who in the agency will work directly with your teen - What services are you purchasing from the agency? - Are the agency's services eligible for autism funding? - How does the agency ensure that all individuals working with your child are qualified and appropriately supervised? - How does the agency administer and bill for services?